zktuong/dandelion/README.md

 conda install seaborn scikit-learn statsmodels numba pytables conda install -c conda-forge python-igraph leidenalg
 # these are required by dandelion
-conda install distance python-Levenshtein joblib jupyter
+conda install distance python-Levenshtein joblib jupyter plotnine

 # Use pip to install the following with --no-cache-dir if necessary
 pip install scanpy